AMWA-TV/is-device-configuration/docs/API requests.md

 The response MUST be of type [NcMethodResultObjectPropertiesSetValidation](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncmethodresultobjectpropertiessetvalidation).
 If the request encountered an error then the response result returned MUST inherit from [NcMethodResultError](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncmethodresulterror) and include an errorMessage of type [NcString](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#primitives).

 This is equivalent to invoking the `SetPropertiesByPath` method inside the [Bulk properties manager object](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkpropertiesmanager).

+Setting properties through the `bulkProperties` endpoint allows a user to perform a `full restore`, a `partial restore` or a `selective restore`.

+A `complete restore` is when a [backup data set](Backup%20&%20restore.md#definitions) from a `full backup` is applied as a `PUT` to the `/bulkProperties` endpoint of the root block with the `recurse` argument set to true, and all the properties of all role paths in the data set are applied successfully (their returned validation status is `Ok`).
+A `complete restore` can also be achieved when a `partial backup` is applied and all the properties of all role paths in the data set are applied successfully (their returned validation status is `Ok`).
+If any of the properties return a validation status other than `Ok` then that is called an [incomplete restore](Backup%20&%20restore.md#definitions).

+A `selectice restore` is when a [backup data set](Backup%20&%20restore.md#definitions) from a `full backup` or `partial backup` is applied as a `PUT` to the `/bulkProperties` endpoint of a role path which is not the root block.
+A selective restore can also be achieved by a `PUT` operation to the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to false which will result in restoring the properties of the root block only.

 ## PATCH